 Tabernacle Baptist Church

 DESCRIPTION: Established in 1894, this church was the site of the first mass meeting on voting rights in 1964 hosted by Rev. L. L. Anderson, when others were afraid to do so; prior to 1st mass meeting, this was the site of training for non-violent protests; Dr. Martin Luther King, Jr. and James Baldwin also spoke here

 Edmund Pettus Bridge and Civil Rights Memorial Park

-DESCRIPTION: Named after Edmund Winston Pettus, a Confederate general and U.S. senator from Selma.
+DESCRIPTION: Named after Edmund Winston Pettus, a Confederate general and U.S. senator from this city.
 The bridge is famous during the Voting Rights March from Selma to Montgomery where marchers were violently attacked by Alabama state troopers at the foot of the bridge on 7 March 1965.
 That day is known as “Bloody Sunday.”
 On Sunday 21 March 1965, Dr. Martin Luther King, Jr. led 600 marchers across this bridge, by the time it successfully concluded in Montgomery, the numbers swelled to 25,000, whom Dr. King addressed from the steps of the Alabama State Capitol.
-The memorial park includes murals, memorials, and walking path to commemorate the struggle for voting and civil rights.
+The memorial park includes murals, memorials, and a walking path to commemorate the struggle for voting and civil rights.

 DESCRIPTION: Formed in 1947 as Selma’s first Black branch of the YMCA.

 DESCRIPTION: The destination of most protest marches for voting rights in this city.